Fix A Clicking Hard Drive

 Typically, but not all of the time, the clicking that you are hearing coming from your hard drive has to do with the fact that you have a misaligned drive head.
 If you want to know more about how hard drives function in general, you may want to check out an article here that describes exactly how the spindle and platter hard drive system works.
 But basically, your hard drive stores data on a platter, and the hard drive arm (with the head at the end of it) moves across this platter in order to read the data contained on your hard drive.

-Now, when you have a misaligned drive head, you get the clicking.
+Now, when you have a misaligned drive head, you are going to get the clicking.
 This is typically the sound of the drive head scraping across the platter, which as you would most likely expect, is not good.
 When you have a situation like this occur, your first move should always be to power down your computer.
 You have to remember that if this hard drive head is misaligned a great deal, it can actually cause an incredible amount of damage to your hard disk.
+The more that you use your system with a misaligned drive head, the more likely it is that the data contained on the platters becomes unrecoverable.
 What this can also mean is that when you’re actually looking for professional hard drive recovery, it may end up being far more expensive because of the fact that your drive head was allowed to create so much damage.

 Check On The Clicking Hard Drive: So Now What Do I Do?